valerie837/tic-tac-toe-js/README.md

 # tic-tac-toe-js
-A simple Tic-Tac-Toe game built with JavaScript css and html.
+A simple Tic-Tac-Toe game built with JavaScript css and html..